 Who we are

 Valerie Stein is publisher at Homeostasis Press.
 Her first book, The Best of It: A Journal of Life, Love and Dying, was published in 2009.
-Both her current novel (due out next year) and a new middle grade mystery are historical fiction set in Washington State.
+Her current work is of historical fiction set in Washington State.
 Valerie and her husband live near the Salish Sea in a house surrounded by cedar trees.
 Valerie studied archaeology and historic architecture in college, and is delighted to combine to her love of history with writing for young people.
-A retired school librarian, she helps out at The Mixed Up Files of Middle Grade Authors, and shares with her readers on her own blog, The Best of It.
+A retired school librarian, she also helps out at The Mixed Up Files of Middle Grade Authors, and shares occasionally with her readers on her own blog, The Best of It.
 Her first YA short story is in the Summer 2015 issue of “The Soundings Review.”
-Find her on Twitter @stein_valerie, and at the Gather Here Page on Facebook.
+Find her on Twitter @stein_valerie, on Instagram as @hpressbooks and at the Gather Here Page on Facebook.

 Mark Holtzen is an educator and writer based in Seattle.
 Involved in elementary classrooms for almost two decades, he has an interest in bringing a wide variety of compelling stories to kids.
 One such is his “Kirkus Best of 2012” debut, The Pig War.
 Some of his stories are told through regional history as a way to demonstrate our constant need for community, and he remembers his own first realization that history was more than black and white photographs.
 Mark is fascinated by the compelling characters yet to be discovered, no matter what the time period.
 He looks forward to digging up even more loudmouths, unsung heroes, doers and underdogs--whether they be from his mind or from our rich Northwest history.
 You can visit Mark's website here.
 Mark also shares on Twitter @holtzymook and on his blog, Milk Jug.
 Mark's newest book, A Ticket to the Pennant, is available at your favorite independent bookseller.